 Where the design community meets.

-Developer at 29th St. Publishing Joined almost 6 years ago
+Developer at 29th St. Publishing Joined about 6 years ago

 Panic posted sales & revenue figures at the beginning of the year and had this to say:

 This is the biggest problem we’ve been grappling with all year: we simply don’t make enough money from our iOS apps.
 We’re building apps that are, if I may say so, world-class and desktop-quality.
 They are packed with features, they look stunning, we offer excellent support for them, and development is constant.
 I’m deeply proud of our iOS apps.
 But… they’re hard to justify working on.

 Isn't it entirely possible that the websites you're talking about (I immediately pictured homogenized landing sites with big images, a little paralax, Open Sans, etc. etc.) are actually the expressive version of that site?
 (Fair warning, I'm feeling a little cynical)

 So many of the products I come across are so... boring, that if the site were to be more straightforward it'd probably just be a single sentence:

 "This is a ( pedometer | todo | hour tracking ) app.
 Download it from the app store."

 But instead the sites all try to convey that "THIS APP WILL CHANGE YOUR LIFE!
 WHAT DOES IT DO?
 WHO CARES!
 HERE'S A PICTURE OF A SURFER LOOKING AT HER IPHONE!
 SHE IS PROBABLY USING THIS APP!"

 Often the site design doesn't really match the products, and a lot of the current trends are putting more than lipstick on a pig, they're dressing pigs up in fancy tuxedos and gowns.

 Maybe all the developers who would rather be making fun experimental sites are just too busy coding the next cat GIF sharing app for tweens.